REVIEW: VW’s Passat GTE PHEV updated01 November 2019

 Despite the weight of its hybrid battery, the Passat GTE handles well on the road, with minimal body lean and confident handling that’s precisely weighted and reassuring at all speeds.

 It’s just as comfy and easy to drive in town, too, which adds up to a thoroughly recommendable plug-in hybrid.
-If having the option on pure-electric driving fits in with your work / life balance, then all that’s left is to decide whether it’ll be the saloon or estate.
+If having the option on pure-electric driving fits in with your work/life balance, then all that’s left is to decide is whether it’ll be the saloon or estate..

 The six-speed DSG gearbox is quick-witted enough to dodge criticism, while the electric motor’s instant torque further improves responsiveness.